Northwest Iceland

 • Grettislaug natural hot pool by the ocean where saga hero Grettir once bathed

-• Hofsós infinity pool perched on the coast with panoramic fjord views
+• Hofsós infinity pool on the coast with wide fjord views

 How to Get to Skagafjörður